Hilda Clark (doctor): Early life

 Clark was born 12 January 1881 at Green Bank, Street, Somerset and was the youngest child of the Quaker shoe manufacturer William Stephens Clark and the social reformer Helen Priestman Bright Clark.

 As a child, she was involved in athletics and gymnastics.
 She had a Quaker education at Brighthelmston, at Birkdale in Southport, Lancashire, about 1896–7, and The Mount, in York, from about 1897 to 1900, before studying medicine at Birmingham University and the Royal Free Hospital, London where she graduated M.B. and B.S. in 1908.
 She was the sister of Alice Clark, the feminist and historian and the niece of Annie Clark, one the first women to formally train in medicine in Britain.
-Her mother and great-aunts helped to found a number of women's rights organisations in the 1860s.
+Her mother and great-aunts helped to found a number of women's rights organizations in the 1860s.
+Her paternal grandmother was also involved in anti-slavery organizations and as a whole, humanitarian work and aiding others had surrounded her life from a very young age.
+Throughout her life, Clark had been surrounded by a family and environment who strongly valued education, social justice, and service to the public, which influenced her activist and medical work later on in her life.

 Medicine

-Clark specialised in the treatment of pulmonary tuberculosis.
+Hilda Clark studied medicine at the London School of Medicine for Women.
+This was one of the first to allow women the field and later Clark worked and started hospitals, and public health.
+She worked in specialized fields in which she was able to focus on women and children, proper sanitization and bacteralization, etc. Clark specialized in the treatment of pulmonary tuberculosis.
 She opened and ran two tuberculin dispensaries, the first at her home town of Street in Somerset, the second, by appointment as Medical Officer of the Portsmouth Municipal Tuberculin Dispensary in 1911.

 In 1910 she successfully treated her sister, Alice Clark, a suffragist who was suffering from tuberculosis.
 Clark gave a paper on "Tuberculosis Statistics: Some Difficulties in the Presentation of Facts bearing on the Tuberculosis Problem in a Suitable Form for Statistical Purposes", later published in Proceedings of the Royal Society of Medicine, 1914.
+In this paper, she highlights the proper treatment and advancements in tuberculosis diagnosis and treatment and how and where this disease populates.

 World War I

-Together with her life-long friend Edith Pye, a nurse and midwife, Clark founded and ran a maternity hospital at Chalons-sur-Marne from 1914 to 1918.
+Together with her life-long friend and business partner Edith Pye, a nurse and midwife, Clark founded and ran a maternity hospital at Chalons-sur-Marne from 1914 to 1918.
+During this time, Clark and Pye helped a multitude of women during the war providing care, resources, medical aide, and even just a place to stay.
+She acted as an activist and helping hand to those women feeling invisible and looked over who struggled to find the proper care during this time.